dominickj-tdi/dart_calendar/README.md

 A Calendar interface with a Gregorian Calendar implementation in Dart.
 Interfaces are open for other calendar implementations as well, however this functionality is not currently implemented or planned.

-This is a fork of Dan Field's [dart_calendar](https://github.com/dnfield/dart_calendar) library which contains added functionality in the form of Durations.

 Treats whole days as the smallest unit of time; takes into account leap years.

 Currently does not allow BC dates (negative dates).